 - sacramental programmes in their parish – Baptisms and Holy Communion

 - pastoral activities – home & hospital visits

 - assisting with liturgies in parishes /communities – hīmene, karakia, karanga.

 TKOTR meets four times each year, in February, May, August and November.
-The first hui for 2019 was on Sunday, 3 February 2019 at Pukekaraka Marae, Convent Road, Ōtaki from 1pm-4pm.
+The first hui for 2020 will be on the first Sunday in February.